raethkcj/Possessed/README.md

 Currently works with the following possessions:
 * Priest's Mind Control
 * Hunter's Eyes of the Beast
-* The Orb Razorgore the Untamed's encounter
+* The Orb in Razorgore the Untamed's encounter
 * The Orbs in the Kil'jaeden encounter

 It works with default Blizzard action bars, and should work with any action bar addon that uses Blizzard's default ActionButtons 1-10 for its primary action bar.
 I use it with Dominos.